SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/02-Lambda.md

 }
 ```

-If the lambda function requires more than one input parameter, the parameters are placed between parantheses `()`.
+If the lambda function requires more than one input parameter, the parameters are placed between parentheses `()`.

 If it does not require any input parameters, we add an empty pair of parentheses `()`.